KaloyanBogoslovov/Virtual-Trading/README.md

 1) When the program is started for the first time it creates a database and a logfile in the users folder(all the data is stored locally).

-2) You have to create account and then you are free to trade. :)
+2) You have to create an account and then you are free to trade. :)